The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • salivary gland infections;

-• infections or tooth extractions.
+• infection or tooth extraction.

 Other reasons:

-• Cystic acne – Cystic acne on the cheek can lead to swelling, especially on the acne affected side.
+• Cystic acne – Cystic acne on the cheek can lead to swelling, especially on the acne-affected side.

-• Cellulite is purulent inflammation subcutaneous tissue, due to which the skin swells and turns red, a local increase in temperature is also possible.
+• Cellulite is purulent inflammation subcutaneous tissue, due to which the skin swells and turns red, and a local increase in temperature is also possible.

 • Rosacea (rosacea)